LamaSaad24/Ecommerce_React_Lshop/README.md

 # Features

 - single page application using [react-router-dom](https://reactrouter.com/en/main)
-- [make web and dashboard
+- make web and dashboard

+# How to install
+- clone the repo in your desktop run this command
+- npm install
+- npm i react-router-dom
+- npm i bootstrap